oerg866/win98-quickinstall/README.md

   **Note:** Due to the strong compression used in this version, the system will take a long time to start up on 486SX/DX-class machines.
 I recommend using `dosflop.img` instead.

   **Note:** Due to the size constraints, this version does not print diagnostic messages on the screen when starting up.

+  See `Boot Loader Options` below for details on the debug option keys.

 ## CD / DVD-ROM Boot